elvanalandi/CTF-Writeups/cyberdefenders/redline/README.md

 ![Virus Total](images/virus-total.png)

 I did not find much information about the malware on **VirusTotal**, but I came across a Google search result that caught my attention.
 The website is called **MalwareBazaar**.
 When I clicked on it, I found details about the malware family.
+The malware family name inside the red box.

 ![MalwareBazaar](images/malware-bazaar.png)